flanksource/docs/canary-checker/tutorials/getting-started.md

 insert into users (id, username) values (1, 'admin')
 ```

-Now, running the Canary again, you see the expected behaviour occurs - and our data is validated as expected.
+Now, running the Canary again, you see the expected behavior occurs - and our data is validated as expected.

 ```bash
 canary-checker run ../postgres-canaries/postgres-canary-local-does-admin-user-exist.yaml